- Overview: What is Chronic Pain?

 - Cold and hot therapy

 Chronic pain is often incapacitating.
-But even when chronic pain leaves us with some ability to function, it robs us of our birthright gift of being able to thrive and be happy.
+Even when chronic pain leaves us with some ability to function, it gets in the way of our day-to-day activities, impeding our ability to thrive and be happy.

 We also must be aware of the current epidemic of prescription drug-induced overdoses and deaths.
 Referenced here in particular are highly addictive opioid pain relief medications such as Vicodin and Oxycontin.
 It is thought that these drugs are still being prescribed too liberally by primary care physicians who may not be experts on pain management or addiction.
 Many people are simply going to their primary care physicians with complaints about hard to pin down ailments such as lower back pain.
 Thus, too often, they leave their doctors’ offices with a prescription for potentially addictive opioids.
 As documented by recent spikes in media coverage, this benign-seeming beginning can send them off on a downward spiral toward addiction and misery.